Does “Stress-Induced Psychosis” Exist?

 The National Institute of Mental Health defines psychosis as commonly "used to describe conditions that affect the mind, where there has been some loss of contact with reality."
 An individual who is experiencing psychosis may experience delusions and have an overall disconnection with reality.

-Additionally, psychosis is not an illness on its own, but may be a symptom of some disorders or another cause.
+Additionally, psychosis is not an illness on its own but may be a symptom of some psychotic disorders, such as schizoaffective disorder or bipolar disorder.
 A few warning signs and symptoms of psychosis include:

 • Hallucinations, including auditory (such as hearing voices), visual (seeing things), and tactile (feeling things)